orels1/orels-vrc-configs/wrld_3641b8d9-04da-4ee4-8b06-966ca097b1a3/README.md

       "Gimmick/Audio Reverb Zone": [], // Array of names to default-disable audio reverb zones for } // Object of path-name[] to disable
   }
+  "spawnAdjustments": { // Lists options that adjust the spawn parametesr
+    "stairsTop": [], // Array of names to spawn at the top of the stairs "tv": [], // Array of names to spawn in front of the TV "bed": [], // Array of names to spawn near the bed "chillArea": [], // Array of names to spawn at the chill area (left of the TV) "spawnMirror": [] // Array of names to enable a spawn mirror for.
+It auto-disables when u move away from it }
 }
 ```